Cover Photo Image

 • Two current recommendation letters from professors qualified to judge the applicant's ability to complete graduate studies.

-3. Draft your three required statements and update your resume or curriculum vitae
+3. Draft your two required statements and update your resume or curriculum vitae

 • Personal statement: In this single-spaced, 1-2 page statement, applicants should describe their educational and professional background and their future educational and professional goals.
 They may also include other information that they think would be of interest to the admissions committee.